 ¨ Homework – If possible, research the business to learn as much about the prospective employer as possible.
 Then work in some of what you’ve learned into the interview you have with the interviewer.

 ¨ Timely – Be on time.
 If the car ran over your cat and you have to run to the vet, which makes you late, then call the interviewer who is waiting for you.
 Leave early enough to compensate for these possible delays.
 If you live in California, like we do and have to travel the 405, then allow TWICE the commute time!

 ¨ Listen – Teach your child to never interrupt and have them practice with you!
 Listen to the interviewer’s name and repeat it if possible.
 Now is not the time to tell jokes or give additional information other than the questions that are being asked.
 Making eye contact while you listen is important, and it shows they’re listening.

-¨ Money – Your child needs to know that the employer should bring up the topic of salary or the hourly wage.
+¨ Money – Your child needs to know that the employer might bring up the topic of salary or the hourly wage.
 Any interviewer with at least two interviews to their credit knows that money is an important topic and they will get to it eventually.
 Be realistic about the salary by going to salary.com to find out the going wage for the job.

 ¨ Watch Your Ps and Qs – Kids need to know that little things matter—especially in a job interview.
 They should never use slang or make uncomplimentary comments about other people.
 The handshake should be initiated by the interviewer, and they should never accept refreshments unless the interviewer is taking refreshment as well.
-Tell them to sit up straight in the chair and never comb their hair, file their nails, play with their nose rings or study their tattoos during an interview.
+Tell them to sit up straight in the chair and never check their phone during an interview.
 Impression is everything.

 ¨ Ask Questions – Teach your child to listen so carefully that they can ask intelligent questions.
 Practice some questions they may want to ask, but tell them not to overdo this.
 A couple of insightful questions helps to clarify the job while giving a generally favorable impression.